Ramadan Yasser: Career

-In 2007, he won the All Africa Games as a light heavyweight.
+In 2007, he won the All-Africa Games as a light heavyweight.
 Yasser reached the quarterfinals of the 2007 AIBA World Boxing Championships in Chicago, fighting in the Light Heavyweight (81 kg) division.
-After having a bye in the first round, Yasser then defeated Jack Badou of Sweden (PTS 18:9) in the Preliminaries, and PanAm champion Eleider Alvarez of Colombia (KO R4 1:10) in the Round of 16, both of whom also had a bye in the first round before losing to Daugirdas Semiotas on points 9:18.
+After having a bye in the first round, Yasser defeated Jack Badou of Sweden (PTS 18:9) in the Preliminaries, and PanAm champion Eleider Alvarez of Colombia (KO R4 1:10) in the Round of 16, both of whom also had a bye in the first round.
+He then lost 9:18 to Lithuania's Daugirdas Semiotas.

-At the 2008 Summer Olympics he was upset by Abdelhafid Benchabla: 6:13.
+At the 2008 Summer Olympics he was upset by Algeria's Abdelhafid Benchabla 6:13.